leemings98-source/RetailSales/README.md

 ## Service Performance
 - *Customer satisfaction* over all regions seems to *average* out to around *2.75*.
 Making service to be fairly ordinary to the majority of customers.
 - The *East Region* has the *highest customer satisfaction score* - 2.86, as well as the lowest counts of returns amongst all regions.
-- *Central* and *West* Region respectively both scored the *lowest* on the *average customer satisfaction* (with only 0.01 difference between the two), had more counts of 1 star reviews over 5 star reviews compared to the other 3 regions.
+- *Central* and *West* Region respectively both scored the *lowest* on the *average customer satisfaction* (with 0.01 difference between the two), had more counts of 1 star reviews over 5 star reviews compared to the other 3 regions.
 -  Central Region also earned the lowest sales amount compared to the other regions only reaching 55.32%(RM40.67M) of the highest sales amount, South's RM73.52M.

 ## Recommendations:
-- The South region's services should be looked into more, identifying the reasons behind their performance.
-Perhaps looking towards the East's, for tips yo improving their services/performance.
+- Investigate the drivers of lower satisfaction in Central and West, particularly the higher volume of 1-star reviews.
+The East region could provide a useful comparison point because it records higher average satisfaction and fewer returns
 - Look into the the years 2022 and 2024 to see why profit sales dropped by 3M and increased by 3M in the next years.
 Specifically why 3M?
 Was there something similarly done that attributed to the 3M loss?

 ## Self reflection
 - I should find a dataset with more accurate profit, sales price, and discount values.....This one was such a doozy.
 Many of the information gleaned from this dataset is far too made up....
-- I honestly still have no idea how to navigate Dax measures for ranking, perhaps I have yet to find the correct code for it...
-I wonder if tableau would be easier?
-I've been fighting with Power Bi for a bit and just gave up on making a formula for ranking.... ended up just using the readily available filter ranks.... ugh what a missed opportunity!...I'll have to go look at the formula's a little more to familiarize myself with them..
-- The proper use of words is important + labeling!!
-I had though I was on the wrong thought process when I went with count based calculations for products that were bought the most.
-The entire time I had forgotten that sum of quantity of product bought would also show that off.
-Apparently I was just confused between the frequency of an item being bought and the quantity being sold....which would also answer the "what items were bought the most" criteria.
+-Metric definitions: I initially confused purchase frequency with quantity sold when identifying the most-purchased products.
+This highlighted the importance of defining business terms such as "most popular" before selecting a metric.